Golang Shiny Explained: From Zero to GUI Hero

 Brief Overview of the Golang Shiny Package

-The Go programming language, while known for its simplicity and efficiency in building web servers and data-driven applications, hasn't been traditionally associated with Graphical User Interface (GUI) development.
-However, the experimental shiny package from the Go team promises to change that.
+The Go programming language is well known for its elements of simplicity and efficiency in developing web servers and data-driven applications.
+However, it’s not really associated with the GUI (Graphical User Interface) development.
+Nevertheless, the experimental shiny package from the Go team aims at changing this.

 Setup and Initialize your Project